-The Farr Institute conducts cutting-edge health informatics research to improve the health and care of populations.
-The Institute’s research can inform policy in sectors such as health, housing, transport, education, economic development and inequality.
+The Farr Institute conducted cutting-edge health informatics research to improve the health and care of populations.
+The Institute’s research informed policy in sectors such as health, housing, transport, education, economic development and inequality.

 The huge opportunities available from linking Scottish health data were highlighted in this strategy and the transformational changes from potential investment in e-health and technological advances were identified in section (i), page 39.
 The strategy is a framework for the development of health services across Scotland for the next 10-15 years, giving a high level perspective of why change is needed and what direction that change should take.